Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 - add a timestamp to an image (`always:` ensures execution in every build).
 - sign images for a boot laoder.

-> **Note:**
->
-> In CMSIS-Toolbox 2.4.0 this requires the option `--cbuild2cmake` that enables the direct CMake interface.

 ### `executes:`

-Execute and external command for pre or post build steps used in `*.csolution.yml` and `*.cproject.yml` files.
-The `input:` and `output:` files are used for dependency checking and schedule the execution (as pre-build or post-build step) during the build process.
+Execute an external command for pre or post build steps used in `*.csolution.yml` and `*.cproject.yml` files.
+The `input:` and `output:` files are used for dependency checking and schedule the execution (as pre-build or post-build step) during the build process of an application (option `--context` is not used).

 Other CMake Build scripts may be integrated into the overall build process using the `executes:` node.
 Refer to [Build Operation - CMake Integration](build-operation.md#cmake-integration) for an example that utilizes a file converter for web site images.